thorchain/docs/understanding-thorchain/roles/liquidity-providers.md

 ### **Depositing Assets**

-Liquidity providers have two modes by which they can deposit assets: symmetrically or asymmetrically.&#x20;
+Liquidity providers have two modes by which they can deposit assets: symmetrically or asymmetrically.

 {% hint style="info" %}
 **Symmetrical vs Asymmetrical Deposits**